Ramsey Campbell: The 1980s: The Parasite to Ancient Images

-Campbell became even more prolific during the 1980s, issuing no less than eight novels (of which six won awards) and three short story collections.
+Campbell became even more prolific during the 1980s, issuing at least eight novels (of which six won awards) and three short story collections.
 He has written that after moving away from Lovecraft's influence he was "determined to sound like myself" but also that "The Chicago and San Francisco tales of Fritz Leiber were now my models in various ways.
 I wanted to achieve that sense of supernatural terror which derives from the everyday urban landscape rather than invading it, and I greatly admired—still do—how Fritz wrote thoroughly contemporary weird tales which were nevertheless rooted in the best traditions of the field, and which drew some of their strength from uniting British and American influences."

 In 1981, Stephen King published a semi-autobiographical overview of the horror field, Danse Macabre.
 In a chapter focusing on 20th century practitioners, King devoted a section to Campbell's fiction, alongside that of Ray Bradbury, Shirley Jackson, Peter Straub, Richard Matheson, Jack Finney and others.
 On the basis of Campbell's earliest work, especially The Doll Who Ate His Mother, King argued that the author's strength lies in his hallucinogenic prose and edgy psychology, the way his characters view the world and how this affects readers:

 In a Campbell novel or story, one seems to view the world through the thin and shifting perceptual haze of an LSD trip that is just ending ... or just beginning.
 The polish of his writing and his mannered turns of phrase and image make him seem something like the genre's Joyce Carol Oates [...] as when journeying on LSD, there is something chilly and faintly schizophrenic in the way his characters see things ... and in the things they see [...]
 Good stuff.
 But strange; so uniquely Campbell that it might as well be trademarked.

 King also singled out one of Campbell's early short stories for particular praise: "'The Companion' may be the best horror tale to be written in the English language in thirty years; it is surely one of the half a dozen or so which will still be in print and commonly read a hundred years from now."
 This story appeared in Campbell's 1982 collection, Dark Companions, alongside other tales from that period commonly cited as early classics: "The Chimney", "Mackintosh Willy", and "Call First".